mariellurbano/app-dev/README.md

 ## Themes
 Beneath its comedic surface, Mean Girls explores themes of friendship, betrayal, and the pressures of fitting in.
 It highlights the absurdity of high school cliques and the importance of staying true to oneself.

+## Plot Twists
+Mean Girls is filled with hilarious moments and unexpected plot twists, such as:
+- The Burn Book: A gossip-filled notebook that causes chaos when its contents are leaked to the entire school.
+- The Spring Fling: A climactic school dance where secrets are revealed and friendships are tested.